clampz/scan_detection_daemon/README.md

 stealth scan detection daemon
 =====================

+the stealth scan detection daemon sniffs packets in the background filtering out packets with certain flags on, pointed at the host computer and logs it to files in ```/var/logs/```.

 compile pdefdev.c and scan_detector.c, then use the bash wrapper program scandd.

 usage: ./scandd [start | stop | status | clear | png]